AndroidCoders/gfx-test/README.md

 File version: 1.01

+> **TLDR:**
+> *   This project is a Rust application for creating graphical effects.
+> *   It displays an animated white box on a fullscreen background.
+> *   The application can be run with or without a debug feature to save PNG screenshots.

 A project for learning the the Rust programming language by creating graphical effects.
 This application displays a white box that animates across a black fullscreen background.

 ## How to Run